Exabyte-io/documentation/docs/tutorials/combinatorial-screening.md

 <!-- TODO by MH -->

-This tutorial demonstrates the combinatorial capabilities to set up combinations of III-V compound semiconductor and permutations of n and p-type dopants in a 16-atom Si supercell and track the impact on electronic band gap.
+This tutorial demonstrates how to create a set of of III-V compound semiconductor materials with permutations of n and p-type dopants in a 16-atom Si supercell, and subsequently track the impact on electronic band gap.
+We use Quantum ESPRESSO as our simulation engine for this tutorial.

 # Import materials